Dbpautt/uploadly-client/README.md

   - create doc
   - returns doc

-- GET /user/:id/document/:id/detail
+- GET /users/:id/documents/:id/detail
   - requires user
   - validate valid user id, document id, document is owned by the recipient (user id)

-- GET /profile/me
+- GET /profile/documents
-  - validate valid id
-  - validate if user exists and was created by currentUser
   - requires user
+  - returns the documents where the currentUser is the recipient

-- GET /profile/me/document/:id
+- GET /profile/documents/:id
-  - validate valid user id, document id, document is owned by the recipient (user id)
+  - validate valid user id, document id, document is owned by the recipient (req.currentUser._id)
-  - validate if user exists and was created by currentUser
   - requires user

 - POST /auth/logout
   - requires user
   - validate if user exists and was created by currentUser